 Lunch: Students bring their own cold lunch.
-Students to not have access to microwave ovens.
+Students do not have access to microwave ovens.
+This year we have a carry in - carry out program.
+All lunch wrappers, etc., will be packed back in the lunch box to be taken home.

-Mandatory Reports of Child Abuse or Neglect: Fiddlehead is required by state law to immediately report, or cause a report to be made, when we have reasonable cause to suspect that a child has been, or is likely to be abused or neglected.
+Mandatory Reports of Child Abuse or Neglect: Fiddlehead is required by state law to immediately report, or cause a report to be made, when we have reasonable cause to suspect that a child has been or is likely to be abused or neglected.
 Parental or guardian notification is not a prerequisite.